GlobalArrays/ga/python/docs/scipy_11/gain.rst

 running product.  ``accumulate`` is similar to reduce, but it returns the intermediate results of the reduction.

-Ufuncs can operate on objects that are not ``ndarrays``.
+Ufuncs can operate on ``ndarray`` subclasses or array-like objects.
 In order for subclasses of the ``ndarray`` or array-like objects to utilize the ufuncs, they may define three methods or one attribute which are ``__array_prepare__()``, ``__array_wrap__()``, ``__array__()``, and ``__array_priority__``, respectively.
 The ``__array_prepare__()`` and